Victim Compensation and Government Claims Board Members

-The governing body of the Victim Compensation and Government Claims Board (Board) consists of three members: the Secretary of the State and Consumer Services Agency who serves as the chair, the State Controller, and a public member appointed by the Governor.
-The three-member Board provides oversight for the many programs and functions entrusted to this department within California's State and Consumer Services Agency.
+The governing body of the Victim Compensation and Government Claims Board (Board) consists of three members: the Secretary of the Government Operations Agency who serves as the chair, the State Controller, and a public member appointed by the Governor.
+The three-member Board provides oversight for the many programs and functions entrusted to this department within California's Government Operations Agency.

-- Anna M. Caballero, Secretary of the State and Consumer Services Agency and Board Chair
+- Marybel Batjer, Secretary of the Government Operations Agency and Board Chairperson

 - John Chiang, California State Controller and Board Member